SolentAirWatch/buildPlans/README.md

 # buildPlans
 build plans for sniffy and associated brackets.

-We're a little thin on documentation here - please help us out and submit a pull request!
+We're a little thin on documentation here - please help us out by submitting a pull request!

 The works contained in this repositiory are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY-NC-SA 4.0).
 This means you are free to share and share-alike for non-commercial use.